Assisting in a Smooth Operation

 What to Do About a Broken Cable

-If you notice you have any of the signs above, you should contact Thunder Garage Door & Locksmith Services immediately.
-We recommend you do not use the garage door until the cable is replaced.
+If you notice you have any of the signs above, you should contact Thunder Garage Door & Locksmith Services immediately for garage door cable repair in Vancouver.
+Our garage door technician Portland recommends you not to use the garage door until the cable is replaced.
 Attempting to use your garage door with a broken cable can lead to the other cable failing or another part sustaining damage.
 You want to avoid any further costs as much as possible.
-Our team can respond to your emergency the same day and replace both sets of cables.
+Our garage door technician in Portland can respond to your emergency the same day and replace both sets of cables.
 When one cable fails, we recommend replacing both because the other is likely in a similar condition.

 Why Do Garage Door Cables Break?

 Like every other part of your garage door, your cables move each time you open and close the door.
 Cables can easily gather moisture and slowly wear over time.
 This slow deterioration can eventually lead to fraying or breaking of the cable.
 Another cause of cable damage is their constant friction against other parts of the garage door.
 As the cable rubs against surfaces, it can deteriorate the door at a faster rate.
-No matter the cause of your cable failure, contact Thunder Garage Door & Locksmith Services for your repair needs.
+No matter the cause of your cable failure, contact Thunder Garage Door & Locksmith Services for your garage door cable repair in Vancouver.